navaneethsanil/Dev-Notes/README.md

 # 📝 Dev Notes

 A collection of **development notes, tips, snippets, and quick-start references** that I’ve gathered while working with different technologies.
-The goal is simple: create a **go-to space for developers** (including future me 😅) to quickly pick up concepts and best practices without getting stuck in the weeds.
+The goal is simple: create a **go-to space for developers** to quickly pick up concepts and best practices without getting stuck in the weeds.

 ---